hiveot/hiveot.github.io/index.md

 <code>
 1. Secured Things MUST connect to their provisioned Secured Thing Gateway.
 The STG will not connect to Secured Things.

 2. Secured Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
-It MUST NOT listen on any ports until it is unprovisioned by a reset.
+It MUST NOT listen on any ports until it is unprovisioned by a factory reset.

    If the main purpose of the Thing is to be a server this functionality remains separate from the Thing functionality.
 Eg, a server is allowed for other purposes.
 For example, a web server can be monitored as a Secured Thing.

-1. Secured Things MUST NOT request firewall ports to be opened using UPnP or any other means, including written instructions.
+3. Secured Things MUST NOT request firewall ports to be opened using UPnP or any other means, including written instructions.

-2. Secured Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.
+4. Secured Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.
 This is more of a privacy issue but important nontheless.

    Secured Thing providers can provide an Internet service that a Thing connects to after the user accepts the terms and MUST clearly identify what data is send to the service and how often.

    For example, sending usage data from a Thing to an Internet provider is not allowed until the administrator is informed about what data is sent, how often, and gives its consent.
 </code>

-The above set of rules reduces the number of servers greatly as only a single Gateway needs to run a server.
-Thing manufacturers don't have to be as stringent about security, and less memory and CPU are needed as no server is needed.
+The above set of rules reduces the number of servers greatly as only Gateways run a server.
+Thing manufacturers don't have to be as stringent about security, and less memory and CPU are needed on Things as no server is needed.
+Simpler and cheaper, what is not to like.

 This raises an obvious question, how to connect to a Thing?
-A consumer doesn't connect to a Thing, instead a consumer connects to the gateway that a Thing is paired with.
-A Thing connects to its paired gateway to send and receive messages while the connection is in place.
+The answer is that a consumer does not connect to a Thing.
+Instead, a consumer connects to the gateway that a Thing is provisioned (paired) with.
+A Thing connects to its provisioned gateway to send and receive messages while the connection is in place.

-A Gateway supports REST compatible connection protocols as defined in their protocol binding (see WoT on protocol bindings).
-A Thing that implements one of these protocols will be able to connect to a gateway.
+A Gateway supports HTTP and sub protocols like WebSockets as defined in their protocol binding (see WoT on profiles and protocol bindings).
+A Thing that implements one of these protocols will be able to connect to a gateway which serves the Thing Description and relays actions and events.

 ## Secured Thing Gateway (STG)

 The primary purpose of a 'Secured Thing Gateway' (STG) is to act as an intermediary for Secured Things.
+The STG supports provisioning of Things, serves Thing TD's and relays actions and events that are defined in the TD.
+In addition a gateway can relay messages to cloud based STG intermediaries so that no direct LAN access is needed to view and control Secured Things from the Internet.

-The STG supports provisioning of Things and can connect to cloud based STG intermediaries.
-It can be extended with plugins to act as a gateway for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.
+STG's can be extended with plugins to also act as a gateway for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.

 The burden of proper security lies with the STG.
-The gateway can remain secure through regular security patches similar to Windows, Android or iPhone.
-While the risk doesn't disappear it is much more managable than requiring this on every Thing itself.
+Gateway providers must be committed to ensure their gateways are up to date with security patches, similar to Windows, Android devices or iPhones.
+While the risk doesn't disappear it is much more managable than requiring this for every single Thing itself.

 ## WoST Compliance

 In addition to being WoT compliant, WoST compliant Secured Thing Gateways MUST adhere to the following rules:
 <code>
-1. STG's MUST support provisioning of Secured Things and capture the Thing Description (TD).
+1. STG's MUST support provisioning of Secured Things.

-2. STG's MUST relay actions from users with sufficient authorization to Secured Things as described in their TD.

-3. STG's MUST forward the TD for provisioned things to a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory).
-This is the means for consumers to discover things.

-   The directory service can be provided with the STG or the STG can be configured to forward TD's to an external directory service.

-4. STG's CAN be configured to push one or more 'Exposed Things' in its directory to another STG acting as an intermediary.
-For example to push information from Things to a cloud hosted gateway.
-The receiving STG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.
+2. STG's MUST implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of Secured Thing TDs.
+The STG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.

+3. STG's MUST relay actions and events between Things and their consumers as described in their TD.

+4. STG's CAN be configured to act as an intermediary and push selected Exposed Things to another STG or intermediary.

 5. STG's MUST have the ability for [post-manufacturing updates of itself, its scripts and its plugins](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
 The authenticity of security updates MUST be verified before they are applied.